venomous0x/WhatsAPI/README.md

 - *Methods renamed to give a more consistent feel to the API - all methods are now camelCase watch out for typo's!*
 - *Initial movement towards bringing the code into alignment with PSR-2 (http://www.php-fig.org/psr/2/)*
 - *There is absolutely NO, NONE, NADA, ZIP, 100% FREE of any need to use/enter a MAC address or IMEI in this code.
 DO NOT TRY!*
-- *New Android token used.
-Long live the WP7 token???*
+- *[New Android token used](https://github.com/karolsarnacki/whatsapp/commit/55d8233b852ecd9f6a6f845586e91e6fadbd0c44#L1L20) as WP7 one appears to no longer work.
+Long live the WP7 token?*

 ----------